Hi, my name’s Cristian Constantin Olarasu. I’m 28.

 Very few times, it works; a lot of other times it fails.

 I’m generally interested in experience design and machine-learning&AI.
 Pretty involved with big-data, distributed systems.
 Curious about macroeconomics, game theory & network effects/graph analysis.

 ’16 – present

 Joined Digvijay Lamba in the quest of building the first data-lake virtualization platform – and eliminating ETL through automation and A.I.
-We ended up building Lore IO where I currently act as Head of Product — getlore.io
+After some iterations, we ended up building Lore IO where I currently act as Head of Product — getlore.io

-I helped co-found a company called Kurbo that uses mobile technology and personalized coaching to help overweight children get their weight under control.
-As it was just me and Joanna Strober in the beginning, before Thea and Mark joined, I designed the first version of the product, helped raise the first round and developed the initial strategy for the product.
-It ended up having an impressive list of investors and becoming the most successful weight control programme in the US, with adoption by the Singapore government.
+Helped co-found a company called Kurbo that uses mobile technology and personalized coaching to help overweight children get their weight under control.
+As it was just me and Joanna, in the beginning, I ended up, designed the first version of the product, helped raise the first round, convinced one co-founder to join and developed the initial strategy for the product.
+We raised from an impressive list of investors and it eventually became the most successful weight control programme in the US, with governmental adoption throughout Singapore.

 Co-founded a brand innovation company called Standard Report.
-We’ve built a complete framework and methodology for quantifying the efficiency of brand values and providing consumer intelligence insights.
+We’ve built a complete framework and methodology for quantifying intangible assets, like the efficiency of brand value and providing consumer intelligence insights.
 It was partially funded by the EU(biggest mistake of my life).

 First job as a Product Owner at a big internet company.
-Understood management, lean, agile and other useful stuff.
+Understood management, lean principles, agile development and other useful stuff.
 Got my first mentors.

 ’07 – ’10